molleindustria/mudlike/README.md

 PORT = 3000
 ```

 The admin names are reserved.
-Logging in as "adminname|pass" (nickname and password separated by a "|") will grant the user admin priviledges such as banning IP or sending special messages.
+Logging in as "adminname|pass" (nickname and password separated by a "|") will grant the user admin privileges such as banning IP or sending special messages.